tidbyt/pixlet/README.md

 ![](docs/img/mobile_1.jpg)

-**Note:** `pixlet render` executes your Starlark code and generates a webp image. `pixlet push` deploys the webp image to your device.
+**Note:** `pixlet render` executes your Starlark code and generates a WebP image. `pixlet push` deploys the generated WebP image to your device.
 You'll need to repeat this process if you want to keep the app updated.
 You can also create [Community Apps](https://github.com/tidbyt/community) that run on Tidbyt’s servers and update automatically.